 I am the Director of the Kairos Spirituality Centre in Roehampton, southwest London.
 Before arriving at the Kairos Centre in 2014 I worked for 20 years with older people living with Dementia in its many forms.
 I found that work immensely rewarding and continue to have an interest in the spiritual nourishment of people who are living with dementia.

 I am a tutor on the first year of the Ignatian Spirituality Course at the London Centre which aims to form participants in the Art of Spiritual Direction and in giving the Spiritual Exercises of Ignatius of Loyola in their various forms.
 I am available to offer the Spiritual Exercises at the Kairos centre either in daily life or a 30-day retreat.

 I am happy to meet with people from any Christian denomination, any religion or any anyone who does not identify with an established religion.
 I have an interest in the spirituality of 12 step programmes.

 Sister Agnes Kavanagh, SMG

 I am currently a member of the team at the Kairos Centre.
 I have had training in Bereavement Counselling and Clinical Pastoral Education and worked for several years as a Hospital Chaplain.
 I enjoy the privilege of listening and sharing.

 Sister Breda McCarthy, SMG

 I am trained as an Ignatian Spiritual Director and can provide both the 19th Annotation and also a broader form of spiritual direction using visual arts, poetry and writings.
-I have provided a number of contemplative art workshops.
+I have provided several contemplative art workshops.
 I have also practiced as a qualified Art Psychotherapist for the last 20 years.
 In my work I have had an interest in spiritual abuse.
-So I am able to work with trauma and attachment having also recently learned the practice of EMDR.
+I can work with trauma and attachment having also recently learned the practice of EMDR.
 I am interested in the interweaving of Spirituality with Psychology and Creativity.
 I welcome people from a variety of faith traditions and none.